404-N0tFound/SpareFoodShare/README.md

     - Add user serializers and post the user info to '/user'
     - Merged some changes, which includes a few additional js file
     - Modified view.py file to post data to frontend

+#### Update to Version 0.1.3
+    - Add router which enables pages to redirect by @Joshua
+    - some modifications to the welcome page (css) by @Joshua
+    - pages now are able fetch data from the designated url